 - D. The City Manager may remove any items on the consent agenda, any item of old business, any resolution, or any ordinance from the agenda at any time prior to the time the meeting is convened.
 The presiding officer shall announce such removal under announcements / proclamations.

-- E. A member of the Council who wishes to have an item placed on the agenda shall advise the City Manager at least one (1) week prior to the meeting.
+- E. A member of the Council who wishes to have an item placed on the agenda shall advise the City Manager at least one (1) week prior to the meeting.1

 - VI.
 Order of Business.
 The order of business for all regular meetings shall be as follows, however when it appears to be in the best interest of the public, the order of business may be changed by the Mayor:

 - Call to order.

 - 2. Roll call.

 - 3. Pledge of allegiance.

 - 4. Changes and additions to the agenda.

 - 5. Announcements/Proclamations.

 - 6. Consent agenda.

 - 7. Guest presentations, reports of boards, commissions, committees.

-- 8. Public comment on items on the agenda (other than public hearings).
+- 8. Public hearings.

-- 9. Public hearings.
+- 9. Public comment

-- 10. Council member and staff comments.
+- Council member and staff comments.

 - 11. City Manager report.

 - 12. City Attorney report.

 - 13. Unfinished business.

 - 14. New Business.

 - 15. Items removed from the Consent Agenda.

-- 16. Public comment on items not on the agenda.

-- 17. Closing Council comment.
+- 16. Closing Council comment.

-- 18. Adjournment.
+- 17. Adjournment.